ninjakaib/recipe-analysis/README.md

-# rDatà la Carte: Serving Up Delectable Insights from Recipe Reviews
+# Datà la Carte: Serving Up Delectable Insights from Recipe Reviews
 An exploration of a dataset of recipes and reviews

 ---